jp1884/jp1884.github.io/_posts/2022-06-01-setting-the-stage.md

 4. Present the case for regrading: An empty desk.
 Professor sits down.
 The notebook is put on the desk.
 The professor grabs it and looks at the notebook.

-The last beat the class needs is the conclusion.
-What will the professor do?
+Now the class needs a conclusion to the question, what will the professor do?

 Mamet dismisses the idea the professor decides to "think if he's change the grade."
 Instead, the professor should make a judgment then and there because it's more dramatic.
 Mamet reminds his students the next beat doesn't have to "follow the protagonist."
 With this in mind, the class decides the last beats are.